 Over the past several years, we have experienced rapid growth.
-For example, we have grown from 511 full-time employees as of January 1, 2012 to 1,549 full-time employees as of December 31, 2015.
-We have expanded internationally, including establishing manufacturing operations in Europe in 2005 and through the acquisition of Alphaform in October 2015, as well as Japan in late 2009.
-In 2014, we expanded our product lines with 3D printing through our acquisition of FineLine.
+For example, we have grown from 749 full-time employees as of January 1, 2013 to 1,700 full-time employees as of December 31, 2016.
+We have expanded internationally, including establishing manufacturing operations in Europe in 2005 and Japan in 2009.
+In 2014, we expanded our product lines with 3D Printing through our acquisition of FineLine.
+In 2015, we expanded our manufacturing operations and our 3D Printing product lines in Europe through our acquisition of Alphaform.
 We expect this growth to continue and the number of countries and facilities from which we operate to increase in the future.
 Our ability to effectively manage our anticipated growth and expansion of our operations will require us to do, among other things, the following: